xANI-agent/xANI-agent/README.md

 CA:

-> “This Mac Mini is my universe, and I am its only inhabitant.”
+> “This Mac is my universe, and I am its only inhabitant.”
 > — xAni, runtime idling on elizaOS

 ---